ga-wdi-lessons/react-continued/readme.md

 **Actions**

-- Refactor your Search component so that it only renders a UI based on passed in data
+- Refactor your Search component so that it only renders a UI based on passed in data.
+You will refactor your state-related methods into a separate "container" component...
-- Create a new file for your SearchContainer component
+- Create a new file for and define your SearchContainer component
-- Define a new container component for Search
+- This SearchContainer component should handle the business logic for your app's state (i.e., the methods removed from your initial Search component)
-- The container Component should handle the business logic for your app's state
+- Load the file containing the Search component in the SearchContainer file
-- Load in the file and make it so the Search Container renders the Search component
+- SearchContainer's `render` method should only render a Search component.
+SearchContainer's methods and query value (the search term) should be passed into Search via `.props`.
+[Reference this diff if you need help](https://github.com/ga-wdi-exercises/react-omdb/commit/fd5e170ca89424aac2501865d8de7e4ced9a0b7d)

 **Q**.
 What is our end goal in refactoring our Search components